katholiek-onderwijs-vlaanderen/sri4node/README.md

             ]
         });

-Now we can start Express.js serving up resources :
+Now we can start Express.js to start serving up our SRI REST interface :

     app.listen(app.get('port'), function() {
         console.log("Node app is running at localhost:" + app.get('port'))
     });

-## Documentation
+## Processing Pipeline

 sri4node has a very simple pipeline for mapping SRI resources onto a database.
 We explain the possible operations below :